 By now you've demonstrated your understanding of the problem, the pros and cons of the alternatives and the unique capability of your solution.

 Now it’s time to present the people side of your company, answering the ‘how easy are you to work with?’ question.
-This is especially so if you have competitors who might be global players but offer limited or non-existent in your region.
+This is especially so if you have competitors who're global players but offer limited or non-existent support in your region.
 When the tech experts they’ve flown out to impress your prospects have flown home, local support comes into sharp focus.

 In your corporate presentation, it’s vital to have quotes about people and not just results.
 For our client, they had both: brilliant quotes from customers that did a great job validating the quality of their people and their technology.